Hurricane Jeanne: Haiti

 Although Jeanne's center passed north of Haiti, its large circulation dropped heavy rainfall across the country from September 17-19.
-Rainfall totals reached 330 mm over a 36 hour period.
+Rainfall totals reached 330 mm over a 36-hour period.
 The intense rainfall produced floods and landslides across the country, leading to 3,006 fatalities.
+The death toll made Jeanne one of the deadliest Atlantic hurricanes on record.
 In the coastal city of Gonaïves, floodwaters reached 5 m deep, resulting in 2,826 fatalities.
 There were 65 deaths in Nord-Ouest department, mostly in Port-de-Paix, while around 300,000 people in the province were left homeless.
 There were also 47 deaths elsewhere in Haiti.
-Nationwide, Jeanne destroyed around 1,900 houses, while damaging another 3,500 homes.
+Nationwide, Jeanne damage or destroyed around 5,490 houses.
 Damage was heaviest in Artibonite, Centre, Nord-Ouest, and Sud departments.
-Due to the large number of deaths, many of the corpses were either incinerated or buried in mass graves.
-In one instance, families of the deceased protested the mass burials and their lack of proper burial by throwing stones at a truck delivering corpses.
+Due to the large number of deaths, many of the corpses were either incinerated or buried in mass graves, which provoked protests.
 The floods and landslides were made worse by ongoing deforestation in the country, as well as floods in May 2004 that killed thousands in the country.
 The country was also lacking proper disaster management when Jeanne struck, ruled by an interim government following a coup d'état, with security assistance from the United Nations Stabilisation Mission in Haiti (MINUSTAH).

 The floods from Jeanne inundated about 80% of Gonaïves, a city of around 100,000 people.
 Residents were forced onto their roofs or to flee to safer areas, including 600 people that stayed in the city's cathedral.
+About 4,000 homes in the city were destroyed, resulting in 20,000 people becoming homeless.
 The infrastructure of Gonaïves was largely destroyed, with no functioning water system and limited electricity after Jeanne's passage.
 The floods blocked roads connecting Gonaïves with both Saint-Marc and Port-de-Paix.
 Floodwaters also destroyed the city's two hospitals and 90% of private clinics.
 About 450 members of MINUSTAH were displaced when floods damaged their camp.
 About 30% of the city of Port-de-Paix was inundated by Les Trois Rivières, while parts of the city was covered in landslides.
 In Gros-Morne, 100 houses were destroyed.
 The floods also washed away crops and livestock across the region.